 The Board's primary role is to set the Company's values, direction, strategies and financial objectives and to ensure effective monitoring of corporate performance, capabilities and management of risk consistent with creating shareholder value and maintaining effective corporate governance.
-The Board is also responsible for the appointment, and for monitoring the performance, of the chief executive of the Company, which for 2017 was the Managing Director.
-From 23 March 2018 the role of chief executive of the Company will be undertaken by the Executive Chairman.
+The Board is also responsible for the appointment, and for monitoring the performance, of the chief executive of the Company, which for 2017 and until 22 March 2018 was the Managing Director.
+From 23 March 2018 the role of chief executive of the Company was undertaken by the Executive Chairman.